Good Reduction of K3 Surfaces: K3 surfaces and their models

-For a family of complex algebraic K3 surfaces over a pointed disk, the analogous assumption always holds, and there, the special fibers of the corresponding models have been classified by Kulikov \cite{Kulikov}, Persson \cite{Persson}, and Persson--Pinkham \cite{PP}.
-The main point why $(\star)$ is not known to hold is that potential semi-stable reduction is not known: using resolution of singularities in mixed characteristic (recently announced by Cossart--Piltant \cite{Cossart--Piltant}) and embedded resolution (Cossart--Jannsen--Saito \cite{Cossart--Jannsen--Saito}), we obtain a model $\cal X$ with special fiber ${\cal X}_0$ having simple normal crossing support, but its components have multiplicities, and we do not know how to get rid of multiplicities (unless all of them are prime to $p$).
-In case the residue characteristic is zero ($p=1$), these results are classically known to hold, see the discussion in \cite[Section 7.2]{kollar mori} for details.
+The main reason why $(\star)$ is not known to hold is that potential semi-stable reduction is not known: using resolution of singularities in mixed characteristic (recently announced by Cossart--Piltant \cite{Cossart--Piltant}) and embedded resolution of singularities (Cossart--Jannsen--Saito \cite{Cossart--Jannsen--Saito}), we obtain a model $\cal X$, whose special fiber ${\cal X}_0$ has simple normal crossing support, but whose components may have multiplicities.
+At the moment, it is not clear how to get rid of these multiplicities after base change, unless all of them are prime to $p$.
+In case the residue characteristic is zero, these results are classically known to hold, see the discussion in \cite[Section 7.2]{kollar mori} for details.

-The following result shows that $(\star)$ essentially holds once we assume potential semi-stable reduction.
+The following result, which is inspired by Maulik's approach and ideas from \cite[Section 4]{Maulik}, shows that $(\star)$ essentially holds once we assume potential semi-stable reduction.
 More precisely, we have the following.